 The Amazing Spider-Man (2012)

-Not exactly bad, Amazing Spider-Man is more forgettable than anything else.
+The Amazing Spider-Man’s not exactly bad.
+It’s more forgettable than anything else.
 You can see Sony trying to apply the Twilight model to Spider-Man, and for the most part, it works —thanks to Garfield and Stone’s simply staggering chemistry.

 Creature feature: Best monster movies